Frequency Part-time

 Abstract illustration of stairs and a trophy.

-How long does it take to get an EdD degree?
+How long does it take to get a Doctorate of Education (EdD) Degree?

 Abstract illustration of clock and books.